opencomputeproject/OCP-OSF-Aptio_Community_Edition/governance.md

 **Roles and Responsibilities**

- ● *PLs* (see Sec 1- Volunteer Leaders) are responsible for the success of the Software Project and to align with the approved charter.
+ ● *PLs*  are responsible for the success of the Software Project and to align with the approved charter.
 The PL is a volunteer position, initially appointed by OCP and approved by the IC.
-After initial appointment, the PL position will be elected in accordance with OCP Governance.
+After initial appointment, the PL position will be elected in accordance with OCP Governance or the project specific governance policy.
 The PLs will be accountable for the following:

 	 ○ Wiki Maintenance
 	 ○ Meeting agenda and minutes